Zeuhz-Droid/tip-calculator-app-main/README.md

-Frontend Mentor - Intro section with dropdown navigation solution
+Frontend Mentor - Calculator app solution

-This is a solution to the [tip and calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).

 ## Table of contents